 | This is the 213th story of Our Life Logs |

-I was born in Laos in 1964 to a family that already had two little girls: Akela, 4, and Vatsana, 2.
+I was born in Laos in 1964 to a family that already had two little girls: Akela, four, and Vatsana, two.
 My father had so wanted a boy, but alas, I was girl number three.
 My mother told him not to worry, for the next baby would be a boy to carry on his proud family name.
 To him, our name was our wealth.
 I can remember many nights when we sat around the dying fire after dinner while my father told stories of yesterday.
 Me and my two sisters would sit around with eyes shining waiting to hear how our royal ancestors (many generations removed) fought battles, governed a kingdom, and had children that would lead the next generation.
 I suppose we saw my father as another king in this fierce lineage.
 He was our noble, intelligent, selfless hero who could win any battle to protect us.

 From the year I was born until 1973, my country was bombed every eight minutes, day and night.
 When the U.S. became involved in the Vietnam War, Laos was swept into the conflict simply because of our strategic location on Mekong River, a small but vital pathway to China.
 We understood that the Americans were trying to disrupt the flow of the North Vietnamese troops and supplies, but all I knew was a life lived among a cratered and savaged landscape, where I would eavesdrop into my father’s conversations with neighbors who had lost their children to the bombs.